jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 +++
-title = 'Backpropagation by Hand: Gradient Derivations for MNIST Classification' date = 2024-09-18T15:51:45-06:00 draft = false
+title = 'Backpropagation by Hand: Deriving the Learning Updates for Neural Networks' date = 2024-09-18T15:51:45-06:00 draft = false
 +++